Get Help Now

 Response from the owner1 week ago

-We are very sorry to hear about your recent experience.
+We are very sorry to hear that your experience at GBMC has not met your expectations.
 Unfortunately, we are not permitted to discuss any patient/family matters on our social media accounts due to privacy concerns.
-However, we will share your feedback with the manager at the Hunt Valley office.
-Thank you for your note.
+We encourage you to speak directly with the nurse, doctor and/or the department manager.
+To contact a specific unit or department, please call our main number at 443-849-2000.

 Rehab.com icon